How to Apply

 MAGIST uses a rolling admissions cycle, wherein applications are reviewed within several weeks after they are submitted.
 Admissions decisions are made as quickly as possible as to provide applicants with clarity and certainty as they embark upon graduate study.

 All applications for the MAGIST program must include the following components:

 Start Your MAGIST Application

-Admission to the MAGIST program uses the Application for UCLA Graduate Admissions, which is currently open for admissions for the 2021-2022 academic year.
+Admission to the MAGIST program uses the Application for UCLA Graduate Admissions.

 Preparing Your Application